 Problems, and Solutions, for the Tricky Task of Self-Promotion

 Self-promotion is perhaps one of the trickiest projects any advertising, marketing or design agency can undertake.
 It seems odd to outsiders that this would even be an issue.
 After all, when you're the client, surely you can do whatever you want, right?
 Well, sadly perception is much more idealistic than reality.
-Here then are the reasons why self-promotion is so tough, and a few basic guidelines you can follow to ensure this task is a both a fun and creative one, and not a monkey on your back.
+Here then are the reasons why self-promotion is so tough, and a few basic guidelines you can follow to ensure this task is both a fun and creative one and not a monkey on your back.